 No matter what set you are planning to buy, it is evident that goTenna Mesh is much more budget-friendly.
 It is worthy to point out that as you get a higher pack, the less you pay per device.

-A goTenna Mesh would cause anywhere from $76 to $90 per device, depending on the package you choose.
-Meanwhile, Beartooth costs anywhere from $104 to $125 per device.
-In general, goTenna Mesh is around 30% to 40% cheaper than Beartooth.
+A goTenna Mesh would cost a fair price per device, depending on the package you choose.
+Meanwhile, Beartooth costs a bit higher per device.
+In general, goTenna Mesh is cheaper than Beartooth.

 goTenna Mesh vs. Beartooth: The Final Word

 Both the GoTenna Mesh and the Beartooth aim to replace your old bulky two-way radio as the go-to device when you expect to be in an area where there are no cellular coverage or no way to get onto the Internet.
 Both Beartooth and GoTenna Mesh have SMS and GPS capabilities, encrypted messages, better point-to-point range and smaller than your walkie-talkie.

 Each device comes with its set of strengths and downsides.
 Beartooth has a broader range, push-to-talk voice messaging, and superior battery life compared to the goTenna Mesh, but it is also significantly more expensive.
 It also does not currently offer mesh networking.

 On the other hand, goTenna Mesh is more affordable, and currently offers mesh networking capabilities.
 It does, however, suffer from very poor range and short battery life.
 Plus, you cannot use it as a power bank to recharge your phone.

 Another thing to consider is that mesh networking is only useful when you have a lot of devices in the network. goTenna currently has a lot of users participating in it mesh network, something that Beartooth really cannot claim.